jessepfrancis/CustomScripts-for-SE/README.md

 * Footer is hidden
 * User Profile links incliding Badges from Top Menu.

 I started off by tweaking scripts by @NormalHuman.
+I will hopefully add more scripts soon and also make the scripts easily customisable.